Walther Bothe

-In 1946, in addition to his directorship of the Physics Institute at the KWImf, he was reinstated as a professor at the University of Heidelberg.
+In 1946, in addition to his directorship of the Physics Institute at the KWImf, Bothe was reinstated as a professor at the University of Heidelberg.
 From 1956 to 1957, he was a member of the Nuclear Physics Working Group in Germany.

 In the year after Bothe's death, his Physics Institute at the KWImF was elevated to the status of a new institute under the Max Planck Society and it then became the Max Planck Institute for Nuclear Physics.
 Its main building was later named Bothe laboratory.

 Education

-Bothe was born to Friedrich Bothe and Charlotte Hartung.
-From 1908 to 1912, Bothe studied at the Friedrich-Wilhelms-Universität (today, the Humboldt-Universität zu Berlin).
-In 1913, he was Max Planck's teaching assistant.
-He was awarded his doctorate, in 1914, under Planck.
+Walther Wilhelm Georg Bothe was born on 8 January 1891 in Oranienburg, Germany, the son of Friedrich Bothe and Charlotte Hartung.

+From 1908 to 1912, Bothe studied at the University of Berlin.
+In 1913, he became Max Planck's teaching assistant.
+He received his Ph.D. under Planck the following year.